transdigiware/blockchain/howto/ibp-console-build-network.md

   | **Identity** | Org1 CA Admin  | Org1 CA admin identity |

 *Figure 5.
 Check your Wallet*

+The identity is not stored in your console or managed by {{site.data.keyword.IBM_notm}}.
+It is only stored in local browser storage.
+If you change browsers, you will need to import this identity into your Wallet to be able to operate the CA. Click **Export identity** to download the identity and keys.
+{: important}

 ### Using your CA to register identities
 {: #ibp-console-build-network-use-CA-org1}